The Lions Of England

 • Globally deployable at short notice

-Our soldiers are officially called Kingsmen.
 We are amongst the very best in the Army.
-We are tough, courageous and loyal with a great sense of humour.
+Our officers are strong, natural leaders and our soldiers are tough, courageous and loyal with a great sense of humour and camaraderie.
 Fierce in spirit, we are the Lions of England.

 We are based in Fulwood Barracks, Preston, which has a long association with the Regiment.
 Fulwood Barracks has, throughout its history, been the main focus of military activity in Lancashire, and has often had wider regional responsibilities.
 Today it houses the Army's regional headquarters and is the main focus of military activity in the North West.